nubenetes/awesome-kubernetes/docs/monitoring.md

 * [Prometheus Monitoring With Grafana.
 Prometheus Stats Dashboard and Prometheus Benchmark Dashboard](https://dzone.com/articles/prometheus-monitoring-with-grafana).
 How you construct your Prometheus monitoring dashboard involves trial and error.
 Grafana makes this exploration very easy and Prometheus has good built-in functionality.
 * [Popular community plugins that can improve your Grafana dashboards 🌟](https://grafana.com/blog/2020/08/26/popular-community-plugins-that-can-improve-your-grafana-dashboards/)
 * [CISCO DNA Center with Grafana Dashboard](https://hawar.no/2020/09/cisco-dna-center-with-grafana-dashboard/)
+* [prskavec.net: Grafana dashboards and Jsonnet](https://www.prskavec.net/post/grafana-jsonnet/) Simple way how to make your dashboard easy to maintain.

 Monitored Component|Collector|Dashboard Number|URL
 :------------------|:-------|:---------------|------------